Algoteers/Documentation-Wiki/Starting-out-Your-Own-Bot.md

  - Delete the config for any unused processes

 Now scroll down to the bottom of the config and replace the string concerning to the storage account with the one you got from us on the previous title.
 Save the file when you are done.

+[*Optional: VS IDE only] Next, open the recently renamed solution in your IDE and make the following changes:

+* In the Solution Explorer window:
+  - You may want to rename one of the existing processes (the one you are planning to use).
+  - Delete the remaining original unused processes, if any.

 ### Configure the AACloudPlatform